RobinNagpal/dodao-ui/academy-ui/README.md

    `npx prisma db push`

+7. Verify the Database Setup:

+   - Install a PostgreSQL client such as **pgAdmin 4**.
-7. Make sure tables are created.
-Install a postgres client and make sure a new DB is created `next_app_localhost_db` and tables are also created in it.
+   - Make sure a new database, `next_app_localhost_db`, is created and that the tables are present.
+   - When setting up pgAdmin 4, create a server using the same port as in your `.env` file.
+Use `localhost` as the host name/address and `admin` as the password.

 ## Run the code